yustinus1/PneumoSerotyping/README.md

 # PneumoSerotyping
-PneumoSerotyping is a pipeline for identifying Streptococcus pneumoniae serotypes using long reads data ​
+PneumoSerotyping is a pipeline for identifying Streptococcus pneumoniae serotypes using long reads data.